Table of Contents

 - A higher ratio shows suppliers and creditors that your company is on top of paying its bills.

-b) Profit And Loss Financial Report Examples And KPIs
+b) Profit And Loss Financial Reports Examples And KPIs

-Our next monthly report gives a clear overview of the income statement, from the revenue earned to the final net profit, the whole being enhanced by relevant performance ratios.
+Moving on with our list of financial reporting templates, the profit and loss dashboard gives a clear overview of the income statement, from the revenue earned to the final net profit, the whole is enhanced by relevant performance ratios.

 **click to enlarge**

-Operating profit margin: It allows your business to monitor how much profit you are generating for each dollar of revenue.
+Operating profit margin (EBIT): It allows your business to monitor how much profit you are generating for each dollar of revenue.
 This metric is also referred to as “EBIT”, for “earnings before interest and tax”.

 - This metric measures how profitable your business model is and shows what’s leftover from your revenue after paying for operational costs.